algorandfoundation/xGov/Proposals/xgov-204.md

 Key features include:

 ### Accessibility and permissions
-The launchpad support for both permissioned and permissionless tokens sales
-- Initially, we plan to offer permissioned launches to ensure user safety.
-This approach integrates a (human + AI) review step within the permissionless configuration flow
+The launchpad supports for both permissioned (manually reviewed) and permissionless (unreviewed) token sales.
+This approach makes the launchpad suitable for funding a range of project types including high quality projects and lower quality memecoins – processes have been built to support each scenario in a safe way.
+For unreviewed launches there are strict constraints on liquidity amounts and handling (enforced by the contract), whereas reviewed launches with doxxed teams are able to retain a larger portion of the sale proceeds for project development.

-Support for private and public token sales – Flexible whitelisting options enable projects to control who can access and participate in their sale.
+The launchpad supports both private and public token sales.
+Flexible whitelisting options enable projects to control who can access and participate in their sale.
 - Public sales – enable any user to request whitelisting.
 Non-whitelisted users can also participate on a FCFS basis
     - Whitelist spots can be purchased or distributed via lottery / FCFS
-- Private sales – enable teams to create their own private whitelist to facilitate invite only participation in token sales
+- Private sales – enable teams to create their own private whitelist to facilitate invite only participation in token

 ### Target raise / Allocations
 Teams can configure every aspect of their token sale including: